A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Main results

 In Section~\ref{SO}, which is over $\mathfrak{g}$ of finite type, we study the higher order parabolic categories $\mathcal{O}^{\mathcal{H}}$.
 We identify the simples and their standard covers in $\mathcal{O}^{\mathcal{H}}$, and show $\mathcal{O}^{\mathcal{H}}$ has enough projectives.
 We also prove BGG reciprocity in all $\mathcal{O}^{\mathcal{H}}$ over $\mathfrak{g} = \mathfrak{sl}_2^{\oplus n}$ -- leading to a potential formula in general -- and explain why $\mathcal{O}^{\mathcal{H}}$ is not always a highest weight category, over $\mathfrak{sl}_2^{\oplus 2}$ and each higher rank $\mathfrak{g}$.

-In Section~\ref{Sfinal}, we provide a BGG resolution and Weyl character formula for the higher order Verma modules $\mathbb{M}(\lambda, \mathcal{H})$ in two special situations.
-That is, we prove the extension to general $\lambda \in \mathfrak{h}^*$ of Theorem~\ref{T5}.
-We end by discussing a speculative BGG resolution over a dihedral group, and formulating a few avenues of future study.
+In Section~\ref{Sfinal}, we provide a BGG resolution and Weyl character formula for the higher order Verma modules $\mathbb{M}(\lambda, \mathcal{H})$ in { our four settings (1)--(4) above}.
+That is, we prove the extension to general $\lambda \in \mathfrak{h}^*$ of Theorem{s~\ref{T5} and \ref{Theorem character of second order Verma via parabolic Vermas} and Proposition \ref{Prop A3 second order holes character}.
+We end by discussing a speculative BGG resolution for higher order Vermas in general case.}